Hyaluronic Acid Fillers

 How long will your results last?

-Depending on the HA filler solution used, the results may last anywhere from six to twelve months or longer.
+Depending on the HA filler solution used, the results may last up to 12 months or longer.